Hannah K.V. Cassidy

 Nashville, TN Office

-Hannah has been listed in The Best Lawyers in America ® for Real Estate Law from 2010 to 2018, and has been elected to Mid-South Super Lawyers a number of times, most recently in 2017.
+Hannah has been listed in The Best Lawyers in America ® for Real Estate Law from 2010 to 2018.

-- Serves as lead real estate counsel to a publicly-traded company in its nationwide acquisition and development of real property.
+- Served as lead real estate counsel to a publicly-traded company in its nationwide acquisition and development of real property

-- Represented a consortium of nonprofits in its application, structuring, and implementation of $30 million in competitive Neighborhood Stabilization Program 2 funds to stabilize neighborhoods through acquisition, rehabilitation and redevelopment of foreclosed, abandoned and vacant properties.
+- Represented a consortium of nonprofits in its application, structuring, and implementation of $30 million in Competitive Neighborhood Stabilization Program 2 funds to stabilize neighborhoods in 17 census tracts through acquisition, inhabitation and redevelopment of foreclosed, abandoned, and vacant properties.

 - Panelist, Overview of Potential for Inclusionary Zoning in Tennessee, Tennessee Housing Development Agency Governor’s Housing Conference, Fall 2015.